Cold water pitting of copper tube: Water

-The characteristics capable of supporting Type 1 pits wedetermined empirically by Lucey after examining the compositions of waters in which the pitting behaviour was known.
-They should be cold, less than 30°C, hard or moderately hard, 170 to 300 mg/L carbonate hardness, and organically pure.
+The characteristics capable of supporting Type 1 pits were determined empirically by Lucey after examining the compositions of waters in which the pitting behaviour was known.
+They should be cold, less than 30 °C, hard or moderately hard, 170 to 300 mg/L carbonate hardness, and organically pure.
 Organically pure waters usually originate from deep wells, or boreholes.
 Surface waters from rivers or lakes contain naturally occurring organic compounds that inhibit the formation of Type 1 pits, unless a deflocculation treatment has been carried out that removes organic material.
 Type 1 pitting is relatively uncommon in North America and this may be a result of the lower population density allowing a significant proportion of the potable water to be obtained from surface derived sources.
 In addition to being cold hard and organically pure, the water needs a specific chemistry.
 The effect of the water chemistry can be empirically determined though use of the Pitting Propensity Rating (PPR) a number that takes into account the sulfate, chloride, nitrate and sodium ion concentrations of the water as well as its acidity or pH.
 A water with a positive PPR has been shown to be capable of propagating Type 1 pits.

 Initiation

 Many waters in both the UK and Europe are capable of supporting Type 1 pitting but no problems will be experienced unless a pit is initiated in the wall of the tube.
 When a copper tube is initially filled with a hard water salts deposit on the wall and the copper slowly reacts with the water producing a thin protective layer of mixed corrosion products and hardness scale.
 If any pitting of the tube is to occur then this film must be locally disrupted.
-There are three mechanisms that allow the disruption of the protective deposits.
+Three mechanisms allow the disruption of the protective deposits.
 The most well known, although now the least common, is the presence of carbon films on the bore.
 Stagnation and flux residues are the most common initiation mechanisms that have led to Type 1 pitting failures in the last ten years.

 Carbon films

 Copper tubes are made from the large billets of copper that are gradually worked and drawn down to the required size.
 As the tubes are drawn they are heat treated to produce the correct mechanical properties.
 The organic oils and greases used to lubricate the tubes during the drawing processes are broken down during the heat treatment and gradually coat the tube with a film of carbon.
 If the carbon is left in the bore of the tube then it disrupts the formation of the protective scale and allows the initiation of pits in the wall.
 The presence of deleterious films, such as carbon, has been prohibited by the British Standards in copper tubes since 1969.
-All copper tubes for water service are treated, usually by sand (or other nonferrous medium) blasting or acid pickling, to remove any films produced during manufacture with the result that Type 1 pitting initiated by carbon films is now very rare.
+All copper tubes for water service are treated, usually by sand (or other nonferrous medium) blasting or acid pickling, to remove any films produced during manufacture with the result that Type 1 pitting initiated by carbon films is now rare.